 Ten Natural Ways To Increase Your Lifespan - A Guide For Living Longer

 The human lifespan is about 100 years, which is quite a long period compared to many other animal species.
-A person's lifespan and longevity depend on various factors, of them, genetics also plays a role.
+A person's lifespan and longevity depend on various factors.
+Of them, genetics plays a role.
 Worry not, there are many ways to lead a healthy life and to increase the lifespan.
-A disciplined lifestyle, good food habit, and routine exercise help to attain longevity.
+A disciplined lifestyle, good food habits, and routine exercise help to attain longevity.

 1. Go for a Walk:

 'A brisk walk for half an hour, three times a week can reverse your physiological age by about ten years', says Gareth Jones, director of the Canadian Centre for Activity and Aging in London, Ont.